UGLI Webinar Series: Whitehat SEO CEO Interview

 If you don't say it, if you don't make it public, if you don't say it out loud, then it's just an aspiration and nothing happens.
 Whenever anybody asks me, I actively talk about partnerships and about how we can work together.
 It's everything from delivery of the things that we do to combined sales of services to working with direct competitors sometimes.

-There's a classic example last week, there was another HubSpot agency who if you look at them face to face, they would be a direct competitor for us.
+There's a classic example last week, there was another HubSpot agency who if you look at them face to face, would be a direct competitor for us.
 We really shouldn't be talking to them.
-We should block their emails and just not answer the phone but they are really good people and they do a good job and they are excellent at what they do.
+We should block their emails and just not answer the phone but they are good people and they do a good job and they are excellent at what they do.

 I have no problem with that.
 We had a client who wanted a training session, two days ago in fact and I wasn't available, well, none of my team were available.
 We couldn't do it.
-We were actually working with HubSpot in Dublin.
+We were working with HubSpot in Dublin.
 So I phoned this guy up and asked Adam if he would cover it for me and he said, absolutely yes without a blink of an eye.
-The HubSpot community of agencies actually works together quite well like that.
+The HubSpot community of agencies works together quite well like that.
 We will compete, absolutely head to head if we've got a particular prospect in common and we will sell ourselves hard.
 But that doesn't need to mean that we're bad people.
-We can do it with the correct moral approach and we can actually help each other scale because for example, that agency has a particular skill set that we might be weak on and in fact they are really good at integration work.
+We can do it with the correct moral approach and we can help each other scale because, for example, that agency has a particular skill set that we might be weak on and in fact, they are good at integration work.

-We will call on them if we need a tough integration project and they know very well that if they are working with one of our clients, they're not going to go in there and cross sell and upsell and take business away from us because that would just mess up the relationship.
+We will call on them if we need a tough integration project and they know very well that if they are working with one of our clients, they're not going to go in there and cross-sell and upsell and take business away from us because that would just mess up the relationship.

 It must be my box.
 I'm not going to be talking to anybody else.
 I must compete and compete and compete.
 I think if you're going to grow significantly, if you're going to turn yourself into a global company reasonably quickly, then the only way you can do that is by partnering with people who are better than you at certain things, who have access to resources that you don't necessarily have and who can allow you to scale.

 So we're helping to promote them and also in return we're finding out that they're finding business for us.
 So they will give us leads and then we start talking about, well that's fine.
 Thank you very much.
 We'll talk about a lead, but maybe we can work together.
-Maybe we can work together to have a joint marketing plan where we can actually start hiring people for our joint company or we can sell services almost at cost to promote them because they're actually going to be driving business.
+Maybe we can work together to have a joint marketing plan where we can start hiring people for our joint company or we can sell services almost at cost to promote them because they're going to be driving business.

 You can get quite creative with partnerships like that if it's a value to both sides.
 Partnerships only really work if there's a strong upside for both companies.

 There's no force behind it.
-There's no impetus but if you can see a real strength in the joint relationship, then it can feed on itself and it can really help.
+There's no impetus but if you can see a real strength in the joint relationship, then it can feed on itself and it can help.
 We're seeing a lot of that and we've got a partner in theory would be a competitor partner based out of Dublin and their specialisation is sales.
 We know sales but we don't have a big team around that.
-We can't deliver on some of the big corporate sales projects, they can.
+We can't deliver on some of the big corporate sales projects, but they can.

 So now together the marketing skills that we've got and the sales skills that they have allow us to go after larger corporate clients.
 Even technology competitors, I mean you talk about HubSpot, it’s a fantastic tech platform.
-It has marketing, it has a sales CRM system (free), it has customer support and their biggest competitor is probably Salesforce.
+It has marketing, it has a sales CRM system (free), it has customer support and its biggest competitor is probably Salesforce.

 Salesforce is huge the market leader in the CRM space but that doesn't mean we can't do stuff with Salesforce just because HubSpot has been our life for a while and we do like it.
 It doesn't mean we're wedded to it.
 So one of our team has actually got a lot of Salesforce skills now and he's been working with companies like Shell and other big corporates and we have taken that skill from one platform to the other very easily.
 We can help people transition from one to the other or we can help them look at the bigger picture of what they're trying to do with their growth and their marketing rather than focus on a particular technology and don't get caught up in the details of that.
-That whole partnership cross skill is really key to what we did.
+That whole partnership cross-skill is key to what we did.

 What are the problems that we solve?